Got questions about Linux Foundation Training? Go to the Training FAQ.

 To register for an Exam, go to the webpage for the desired Certification Exam –

-Once you've logged into your newly created or existing account, you will be prompted to select a Linux distribution for your Exam (see “Which distributions are available…”), enter payment information, and read and accept the Terms and Conditions for Exam Registration and The Linux Foundation Certification and Confidentiality Agreement.
+During checkout, you will be prompted to select a Linux distribution for your Exam, enter payment information, and read and accept the Terms and Conditions for Exam Registration and The Linux Foundation Certification and Confidentiality Agreement in order to complete checkout.

 You will also receive an Order Confirmation email for your Exam Registration.
-Eligibility to schedule and take an Exam expires 12 months from the date of registration.
+Unless otherwise specified, eligibility to schedule and take an Exam expires 12 months from the date of registration.

 Newly scheduled reservations require up to 5 minutes to propagate to the Portal.
 Be sure to hit the blue Refresh button after 5 minutes have passed to see updated info.